gmtmcd/Level-4-Individual-Project/timelog.md

 ### 19 Nov 2020
 * *2 hours* Went through my three surveys and analysed the results, created a key with colour coding to mark where people had went through each stage of reflection or where people had mentioned a common theme [9 hours so far]
 * *0.5 hours* Created tables for my AB testing surveys

+### 20 Nov 2020
+* *1 hour* Screen-recorded the progress of my app through previews as the simulator is not working at the moment, prepped for meeting with matthew [10.5 hours]